The Time Is Ripe for Prohibition

 E-Cigarettes Omitted From Hawaiian Law

+Perhaps the time is ripe for Dr. Creegan’s anti-cigarette revolution.
+Smoking rates have fallen to all-time lows.
+A spike in teen vaping has led to strict new FDA regulations on e-cigs.
+Threats against the vaping industry by politicians and regulators prove that they not lost their taste for prohibitionist measures.
 Without a critical mass of smokers fighting this law, Hawaiian politicians will face no repercussions for a cigarette ban.
 The wealthy had mostly given up smoking by the end of the last century.
 As we approach the start of a new decade, it seems that they have mostly given up on smokers as well.
 It is easy to prohibit something if no one you know is impacted.